freeCodeCamp/freeCodeCamp/curriculum/challenges/english/24-b1-english-for-developers/learn-how-to-talk-about-past-activities/66df6aad5cfef4692e2e2a5a.md

 Linda: Not yet, but I anticipate we'll start receiving more detailed reports as more users navigate the updated interface.
 -->

-# --explanation--

-`As` can be used to mean "while" or "when," showing that one action will happen while another action is taking place.For example:

-`As I was walking home, they called me.` (This means they called you while you were walking home.)

-`You will get better at coding as you practice more.` (This means you will improve while or when you practice more.)

-In Linda's sentence, `as more users navigate the updated interface,` `as` shows that receiving more detailed reports will happen at the same time that more users are navigating the updated interface.

 # --instructions--

 Listen to the audio and complete the sentence below.